anthier/NVDDownload/README.md

 ## Features

 - Downloads all available CVEs from the NVD API
-- Extracts and optionally formats a customizable list of fields
+- Extracts and optionally formats a customizable list of fields, for instance replacing source aliases (like UUIDs and emails) with source names, and reformatting JSON data
 - Handles rate limiting, pagination, and retries automatically
 - Supports optional API key for removing rate limits
 - Comprehensive error handling and logging